lilingxi01/learn-go/01-getting-started/README.md

 ## Challenge Time! 🎯

 Now it's your turn!
-Open `challenge.go` and try to solve the challenge.
+Open `challenge/challenge.go` and try to solve the challenge.

 **Task**: Modify the program to: